Cutting-edge Techniques: Using Technology to Control Ones Own Health

 Texas A&M University

-Meagan Shipley, PhD, CHES received her PhD in Health Behavior from Indiana University in 2014.
-She joined the Department of Health & Kinesiology at Texas A&M University as a Clinical Assistant Professor, teaching undergraduate and graduate level courses in school and community health.
+Dr. Meagan Shipley received her PhD in Health Behavior from Indiana University.
+She is a Clinical Assistant Professor, teaching undergraduate and graduate level courses in school and community health.
 She has updated several courses to incorporate high impact practices, which include service learning, writing intensive courses, capstone projects and courses, and study abroad fieldtrips.
-In regards to service, she coordinates with the local animal shelter to provide an animal-assisted literacy program to elementary students in Bryan, Texas and has been featured on the news and in the local newspaper.
-Dr. Shipley is the faculty advisor for the health education honorary, Eta Sigma Gamma - Alpha Pi chapter, which has won the Chapter Excellence Award in 2018, 2019, and 2020 in recognition of their efforts in teaching, research, service, and advocacy.
+Dr. Shipley is the faculty advisor for the health education honorary, Eta Sigma Gamma - Alpha Pi chapter.
 She also received the Dr. Robert Snyovitz Emerging Professional Award from the American School Health Association in 2018.

 University of Maryland School of Public Health